TanishqTeja03/Human_Motion_Prediction/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 License
-This project is licensed under the MIT License.
+This project is licensed under the VIT License.

 Contact
-For any inquiries or issues, please contact tejaxspatil@gmail.com, ishpatel4443@gmail.com
+For any inquiries or issues, please contact tanishqteja.chalumuri03@gmail.com